exasol/virtual-schemas/doc/development/static_code_analysis.md

 ## Rules and Exceptions

-We are using Sonar's **standard rule set** with the following exceptions-
+We are using Sonar's **standard rule set** with the following exceptions:

 ### Code Duplication Check Exceptions